jdupuy/HalfedgeCatmullClark/examples/README.md

 This folder contains the following programs:

 ### obj_to_ccm
 This program creates a serial mesh file format (labelled .ccm) from an input OBJ file.
 In turn, these .ccm files can be used as input for the subsequent programs.
 A list of .ccm meshes is provided in the `meshes/` folder.
+Note that the included OBJ parser supports the OBJ files provided in the OpenSubdiv repo, which sometimes includes (non-standard) semi-sharp crease tags.

 ### mesh_info
 This program is useful to display properties of a .ccm mesh file.